JINHXu/WordNet/README.md

 The method should return a `set` of `Synset` objects.

 ## 4. Distance between two synsets
-Implement a function to compute the distance between two synsets.
+A function to compute the distance between two synsets.

 - `def distance(self, synset1, synset2)`